 Interested in learning more about the Church’s rich tradition of sacred music?
 Consider auditioning for the Schola Cantorum Franciscana, the liturgical choir of Franciscan University.
 Students chosen for the choir are immersed in liturgical music through Gregorian chant and the English and Latin traditions of polyphony.
-The schola sings regularly for liturgies in the University’s Christ the King Chapel, while also giving concerts on campus and in the greater Pittsburgh area.
-Acceptance to the schola is by audition only.
+The Scchola sings regularly for liturgies in the University’s Christ the King Chapel, while also giving concerts on campus and throughout the tri-state region.
+Acceptance to the Schola is by audition only.

 “You are invited to use your creative intuition to enter into the heart of the mystery of the Incarnate God and at the same time into the mystery of man” (Bl.
 Pope John Paul II, Letter to Artists, 1999).
 The Franciscan Chamber Group welcomes instrumentalists, singers, and composers who seek to put their art at the service of the new evangelization.
 Open to all musicians at the University and in the Steubenville area, the chamber group specializes in the great orchestral music of the Western tradition as well as multimedia and multigenre performances.
 There are also opportunities to premiere new music.
 Acceptance to the chamber group is by audition only.